On 10th September 1547, the Musselburgh area was a scene of absolute chaos as Scottish and English troops clashed in the Battle of Pinkie.

 What is clear is that the Battle of Pinkie all but destroyed Scotland’s army and marked another disastrous military defeat.
 But it was that, and only that.

 In a political sense, Scotland would survive and despite absolute victory at the Battle of Pinkie, the situation did not improve for England.
-Rather than ensuring English domination and forcing Scotland’s acceptance of the alliance, defeat at Pinkie led to closer Franco-Scots relations.
+Rather than ensuring English domination and forcing Scotland’s acceptance of the alliance, defeat at the Battle of Pinkie led to closer Franco-Scots relations.

-The infant Queen Mary was eventually smuggled out of the country, after which she was granted shelter in France and betrothed King Henry II’s heir, Francis.
-The Auld Alliance remained strong, and in the following year English fears of a French incursion to the north came true.
+The infant Queen Mary was eventually smuggled out of the country, granted shelter in France and betrothed King Henry II’s heir, Francis.
+The Auld Alliance remained strong, and in the following year, English concerns of a French incursion to the north came true.

 With the arrival of a French army in Scotland in 1548, England was placed in a precarious position.
 This, combined with a French assault on Boulogne pressured the English to withdraw.